Am I able to get a Personal Reader Grant?

-Working a job with a visual impairment can be difficult without the proper supports.
+Working a job with a visual impairment can be difficult without the proper support.
 If you need assistance with reading at work, you may be able to apply for a Personal Reader Grant.

 Hiring a personal reader

+Before you hire a personal reader, make sure to work out exactly the type and amount of reading you will need their help with.
 You can advertise for a personal reader as you would any other job.
-Putting an ad in a newspaper, in a shop window or on a community notice board are all possible ways of finding someone.
+Putting an ad online, in a newspaper, in a shop window or on a community notice board are all possible ways of finding someone.

 Need more information?